Epistasis: Magnitude epistasis

+The figure shows three illustrations of epistasis on a fitness landscape of a haploid genome.
+The horizontal axes represent different loci on the genome, with different points on each axis representing possible alleles on that loci.
+The vertical axis represents the fitness (phenotype) of the genotype in a given environment.
+In the leftmost case, the fitness effect of any mutation (example a → A) is the same, regardless of the allele present on other loci.
+This serves as a null expectation for no epistasis.
+In the middle figure, the double mutant has higher than the null expectation (after the mutation b → B, the fitness effect of a → A is higher, and vice versa), signifying positive epistasis.
+Similarly, the rightmost figure signifies negative epistasis since the double mutant has a lower fitness than the null expectation.

 When the double mutation has a fitter phenotype than expected from the effects of the two single mutations, it is referred to as positive epistasis.
 Positive epistasis between beneficial mutations generates greater improvements in function than expected.
 Positive epistasis between deleterious mutations protects against the negative effects to cause a less severe fitness drop.

 Conversely, when two mutations together lead to a less fit phenotype than expected from their effects when alone, it is called negative epistasis.
 Negative epistasis between beneficial mutations causes smaller than expected fitness improvements, whereas negative epistasis between deleterious mutations causes greater-than-additive fitness drops.

 Independently, when the effect on fitness of two mutations is more radical than expected from their effects when alone, it is referred to as synergistic epistasis.
 The opposite situation, when the fitness difference of the double mutant from the wild type is smaller than expected from the effects of the two single mutations, it is called antagonistic epistasis.
 Therefore, for deleterious mutations, negative epistasis is also synergistic, while positive epistasis is antagonistic; conversely, for advantageous mutations, positive epistasis is synergistic, while negative epistasis is antagonistic.

 The term genetic enhancement is sometimes used when a double (deleterious) mutant has a more severe phenotype than the additive effects of the single mutants.
 Strong positive epistasis is sometimes referred to by creationists as irreducible complexity (although most examples are misidentified).